Alfresco/docs-alfresco/mobile-workspace/latest/using/index.md

 **Browse** contains the rest of the navigation structure.
 You can access your libraries, personal files, shared files and discarded files from this screen.

-* **Personal Files** retrieves all content from the logged in user's home area `/User Homes/<username>/` in the repository.
+* **Personal Files** retrieves all content from the logged-in user's home area `/User Homes/<username>/` in the repository.
 If the user is an administrator who does not have a home folder then the repository root folder is shown.

 * **File Libraries** retrieves all the sites that the user is a member of, either public, moderated or private.
 File Libraries is the Libraries component, using the Sites API.

-* The **Shared Files** view aggregates all files that have been shared using the QuickShare feature in the content repository.
+* The **Shared Files** view aggregates all files that have been shared by a logged-in user, using the QuickShare feature in the content repository.

 * The **Trash** view shows all the items that a user has deleted.
 An administrator can see items deleted by all users.
 The actions available in this view are **Restore** and **Permanently Delete**.